 (2) Case management of waiver services shall be provided by the waiver case manager; and

-(3) The hospice must provide services to a waiver consumer in accordance with a comprehensive plan for the concurrent provision of waiver services by waiver and hospice providers.
-The administrating agency of the waiver or its designee will assist in the coordination of care by:
+(3) The hospice must provide services to a waiver individual in accordance with a comprehensive plan for the concurrent provision of waiver services by waiver and hospice providers.
+The administrating agency of the waiver or its designee shall assist in the coordination of care by:

 (a) Reviewing and approving the comprehensive plan for the concurrent provision of waiver services by waiver and hospice providers;